3 Alternative Sleep Apnea Treatment Options

 - Energy conservation, the device does not require the use any electricity

-Talk to the sleep doctors at Koala® Center For Sleep & TMJ Disorders and see if oral appliance therapy is the right sleep apnea treatment for you.
+Talk to the sleep doctors at Koala® Center for Sleep and TMJ Disorders & TMJ Disorders and see if oral appliance therapy is the right sleep apnea treatment for you.